hashicorp/terraform/website/source/docs/providers/azurerm/r/express_route_circuit.html.markdown

 * `bandwidth_in_mbps` - (Required) The bandwidth in Mbps of the circuit being created.
 Once you increase your bandwidth, you will not be able to decrease it to its previous value.

-* `sku_tier` - (Optional) Chosen SKU Tier of ExpressRoute circuit.
+* `sku` - (Required) Chosen SKU of ExpressRoute circuit as documented below.

+* `allow_classic_operations` - (Optional) Allow the circuit to interact with classic (RDFE) resources.
+    The default value is false.

+* `tags` - (Optional) A mapping of tags to assign to the resource.

+`sku` supports the following:

+* `tier` - (Required) The service tier.
 Value must be either "Premium" or "Standard".
-    The default value is "Standard".

-* `sku_family` - (Optional) Chosen SKU family (billing model) of ExpressRoute circuit.
+* `family` - (Required) The billing mode.
 Value must be either "MeteredData" or "UnlimitedData".
-The default value is "MeteredData".
    Once you set the billing model to "UnlimitedData", you will not be able to switch to "MeteredData".

-* `allow_classic_operations` - (Optional) Allow the circuit to interact with classic (RDFE) resources.
-    The default value is false.

-* `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The Resource ID of the ExpressRoute circuit.
-* `service_provider_provisioning_state` - The ServiceProviderProvisioningState state of the resource.
+* `service_provider_provisioning_state` - The ExpressRoute circuit provisioning state from your chosen service provider.
     Possible values are "NotProvisioned", "Provisioning", "Provisioned", and "Deprovisioning".
 * `service_key` - The string needed by the service provider to provision the ExpressRoute circuit.